mtccatx/website/static/about/about.md

 Some things we explicitly avoid:

-+ Interrupting others - our community can only thrive if we allow people to communicate freely.
++ Talking over others.
 Computing has a reputation of the loudest voices winning, and we want to challenge that.
 + Belittling others or their ideas
 + Discrimination (sexism, racism, classism, etc.) whether subtle or overt